 1. This chapter shows the need for believers to work together to accomplish something.

 a.
 It pleased God to see His people working together in one accord, with one heart, with one mind.
-God will put us into situations where we must work together, and learn how to lead, how to follow, how to work together with one heart and mind.
+God will put us into situations where we must work together, and learn how to lead, how to follow, and how to work together with one heart and mind.

 b.
 The wall was continuous.
 Any gap compromised the entire structure.
-Therefore, each space at the wall was important – even if someone did not think so.
+Therefore, each space in the wall was important – even if someone did not think so.
 As well, the wall could never be strong if someone was tearing it down at a different section.

 2. The work done was a reflection on the family – almost everyone mentioned is mentioned as the son of someone.

 a.
 It is in the family that our children learn how to work, and parents must be committed to teaching their children how to be hard workers.
 In a spiritual sense, our hard work – or lack of it – is a reflection on our spiritual family.
 Each Christian should be a good reflection of their spiritual family.